-Carefully transfer dough to the 9 inch tart pan by rolling it around the rolling pin and unrolling it over the tin.
+Once dough is slightly malleable, carefully center and place rolled out dough on 9 inch tart pan.
 Gently press the dough down into the pan and up the sides, ensuring that no empty space remains between the dough and the pan.
 If any cracks or tears occur, patch with extra dough scraps.
 Trim the excess dough with a knife held parallel to your work surface to ensure the tart shell has a clean edge.
-Cover tart pan with plastic wrap and return to the refrigerator to chill for 30 minutes.
+Cover tart pan with plastic wrap and return to the refrigerator to chill while oven preheats.

 Preheat oven to 400 degrees F (200 C, Gas number 6).
 Remove tart pan from refrigerator and cover the dough with a piece of parchment paper.
 Fill with pie weights or dried beans (I use and reuse the latter) to keep the dough from bubbling up.
 Bake for 6 minutes and then carefully lift the weight-filled parchment from the pan.
 Return to the oven to bake an additional 6 minutes.
 Place on a baking rack to cool.

 In the bowl of a food processor, add the almond flour, flour, sugar, salt, lemon zest, vanilla and egg.
 Scatter the butter over the top.

 Process until well mixed.
 You may need to stop the processor to scrape down the walls partway through.

 Pour filling into cooled tart shell.
 Use an offset spatula to smooth the filling evenly around the entire shell.

 Preheat oven to 350 F (177 C, Gas number 4) and place rack in the middle of the oven.